Chvxt3r/Certification_Notes/htb/AI_Red_Team/datasets.md

 ** For categorical columns, use the most frequent value.
 ** `SimpleImputer` can be used for simple scenarios, but more sophisticated datasets may need `KNNImputer` or `IterativeImputer`.
 ** Once imputation is done, apply domain knowledge to solve any entries still missing.

+## Data Transformation - Improving the representation and distribution of features
+### Encoding - Converting categorical values into numeric form
+- `OneHotEncoder` - for binary indicator features that represent each category seperately.
+** Takes a categorical feature(like "color") and converts it into a set of new binary featurs.
+** ex.
+Color contains red, green, and blue.
+One-hot encoding would remove Color, and create color_red, color_blue, and color_green, set to 1 or 0 depending on the original color.
+** prevents models from misinterpreting category values as numeric hierarchies, but can increase the number of featurs if the category has alot of unique values.
+- `LabelEncoder` - for integer codes (may imply unintended order).
+- `HashingEncoder` - or frequency-based methods to handle high-cardinality featurs and control feature space size.
+> After encoding, verify that the transofmred features are meaningful and do not introduce artificial ordering.
+### Handling Skewed Data (Unevenly distributed values, usually clustered at one end with a few outliers stretching out the distribution)